CDC Yellow Book 2024Preparing International Travelers

 Recurring Last-Minute Travelers

-Any clinic that frequently sees last-minute travelers may want to address this as an administrative issue.
-Consider building flexibility into the clinic schedule and proactively identifying people likely to travel at the last minute (such as college students and corporate employees).
-For these travelers, preemptive vaccinations for certain itineraries might also be considered.
+Clinics that frequently see LMTs might want to address this as an administrative issue.
+The clinical practice could build flexibility into the schedule and proactively identify groups likely to travel last minute (e.g., college students, corporate employees, relief workers).
+For these travelers, the clinic might consider routine pretravel visits or preemptive vaccinations for certain itineraries.

-- Centers for Disease Control and Prevention.
-Epidemiology and Prevention of Vaccine-Preventable Diseases.
-Hamborsky J, Kroger A, Wolfe S, eds.
-13th ed.
-Washington D.C.
-Public Health Foundation; [cited 2018 Apr].
-Available from: www.cdc.gov/vaccines/pubs/pinkbook/index.html.
+Centers for Disease Control and Prevention.
+Epidemiology and prevention of vaccine-preventable diseases, 13th edition.
+Hamborsky J, Kroger A, Wolfe S, editors.
+Washington DC: Public Health Foundation; 2015.

-- Wong C and Scotland L. The last minute traveller.
+Wong C, Scotland L. The last minute traveller.
 In: Shaw M, Wong C, editors.
-The Practical Compendium of Immunisations for International Travel.
+The practical compendium of immunisations for international travel.
 Auckland (NZ): Adis; 2015. pp. 117–23.

-- Zuckerman JN, Van Damme P, Van Herck K, Loscher T. Vaccination options for last-minute travellers in need of travel-related prophylaxis against hepatitis A and B and typhoid fever: a practical guide.
-Travel Med Infect Dis.
-2003 Nov;1(4):219–26.
+Zuckerman JN, Van Damme P, Van Herck K, Loscher T. Vaccination options for last-minute travellers in need of travel-related prophylaxis against hepatitis A and B and typhoid fever: a practical guide.
+Trav Med Infect Dis.
+2003;1(4):219–26.